 ...we managed to fit in a visit to the Kinkakuji (Golden Pavilion).
 Isn't it pretty?

-Then we toured the secondary castle building at Norijo, where the floorboards are designed to squeak like nightingales, to signal an intruder.
+Then we toured the secondary building at Nijo-jo (Nijo Castle), where the floorboards are designed to squeak like nightingales, to signal an intruder.
 You have to leave your shoes at the entrance and put on slippers.
 And you can't take pictures, which is a shame because the walls of the various rooms of that building were covered in beautiful paintings, images of Japanese pines and other trees, peacocks and other birds, set against a golden backdrop.